PaperCutSoftware/GhostTrap/README.md

 needed to reply on a PostScript interpreter.

-Rather than risk PaperCut users being susceptible to zero-day attacks we decided to take a more proactive approach and have used sandboxing.
+Rather than risk PaperCut users being susceptible to zero-day attacks we decided to take a more proactive approach and use process sandboxing.
 This was made possible because both Ghostscript and Chromium are open source software projects. *Ghost Trap* brings Chromium's best of breed sandboxing security to Ghostscript.
 Rendering print jobs into images is done within the sandbox.